Municipal Electric Aggregation

 Call ComEd with reports of outages or downed power lines at 800-334-7661.
 For questions about your supply, you can call the customer service number for FES.
 This is listed under “Electric Supply Services” on your ComEd bill.

 How will I know if I am saving money?

 Your new supplier’s rate will be clearly stated on your ComEd bill along with the customer service number.
-Subtract that number from the ComEd rate of 8.82 cents.
+Subtract that number from the ComEd rate of 5.48 cents.
 The difference, multiplied by your kWh usage for the month, is the dollar amount you are saved that month.
-Or go to www.mycomedbill.com and your savings will be calculated for you

 Will the new FES rate change?

-The rate is fixed for one year.
+The rate is fixed for three years with an option for residents to leave at any time with no early termination fee.
 The Village may back to bid for new rates when this term expires.
 You will automatically be included in the program again unless you choose to opt out.

 If I am automatically enrolled in the program now, can I leave the program at any time?

 Yes, you may leave the program and move your account back to ComEd or another ARES, and at no early termination fee.

 Please note ComEd regulation prohibiting customers from switching accounts frequently.
 If your account was with an ARES and you moved back to ComEd more than two months ago, you are under a 12-month “stay” and may not switch to a new supplier for that period.